PMQ9/anchormotors_acc_project/test/single_veh_test/README.md

 ### 9. Ego Vehicle Stopped, Lead Car Accelerating
 This simulation is defined in ```case_9_ego_stopped_lead_accelerating.slx```.

-The test defines a scenario where the space gap and and relative velocity are increasing.
+The test defines a scenario where the space gap and relative velocity are increasing.
 The ego velocity is 0 m/s.

-Th expected behavior is that the command acceleration should be positive.
+The expected behavior is that the command acceleration should be positive.

 ### 10. Lead Vehicle Gradually Slows to a Stop
 This simulation is defined in ```case_10_lead_gradually_slows_down.slx```.